-Known as both Etheldreda and Audrey.
-Born the daughter of a king in about 630 in Northumbria, was brought up in the fear of God.
+She was known as both Etheldreda and Audrey.
+She was born the daughter of a king in about 630 in Northumbria and was brought up in the fear of God.
 Her mother Bertha and sisters are also numbered among the Saints: Erconwald, Ethelburga, Sexburga, and Withburga.
 Etheldreda was married at an early age to Tonbert, prince of the Gryvii.
 She convinced him to allow her to retain her virginity during their married life.
 He died three years after their wedding, and Etheldreda lived in seculsion on the island of Ely for the next five years.
+(2)

 She then married Egfrid, son of King Oswy of Northumbria, who was only a boy at the time.
 When, after twelve years of marriage, he demanded his conjugal rights.
 She refused, saying she had dedicated herself to God.
 The case was referred to St. Wilfrid, who upheld her claim.
 As soon as Etheldreda had left the court of her spouse, he repented of having consented to her departure.
 He followed her, meaning to bring her back by force.
 She took refuge on a headland on the southern coast near Coldingham.
 Here a miracle took place, for the waters forced a passage and hemmed in the hill with morasses, barring the further advance of the king.
 The Saint remained in this island refuge for seven days.
 Her royal spouse, recognizing the divine will, agreed to leave her in peace.
 She returned to Ely, built a double monastery there about 672.